epics-docs/epics-docs/specs/AccessSecurity.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to have access security turned on during IOC initialization the following command must appear in the startup ﬁle before iocInit is
+In order to have access security turned on during IOC initialization the following command must appear in the startup file before iocInit is
 called:
 ::